The Russia Investigations: Battle Lines Drawn Over Mueller, Justice Dept. And The FBI

 The worse those institutions look, the easier it might be, down the line, to dismiss anything that comes from Mueller's team as the product of Democratic "bias" — or altogether invalid.

 Trump is going along with at least that much.
-When reporters asked him about a complaint that Mueller's team had improperly obtained emails from the presidential transition office, he said this: "It's not looking good.
+When reporters asked him about a complaint that Mueller's team had improperly obtained emails from the presidential transition office, he said, "It's not looking good.
 It's quite sad to see that.
 My people are very upset about it."

-According to their critics, not only are Mueller and his team partisan Democrats, they're bad investigators.
-Opponents say that anything that derives from the emails — facts gleaned in interviews that quote them, for example, might be fruit of a poisonous tree, as lawyers say.
-Translation: possibly inadmissible in future court cases.
+According to their critics, not only are Mueller and his team partisan Democrats, but they're also bad investigators.
+Opponents say that anything that derives from the emails — facts gleaned in interviews that quote them, for example — might be fruit of a poisonous tree, as lawyers say.
+Translation: possibly inadmissible in court cases.

 Mueller's office is under a gag order as part of its prosecution of ex-Trump campaign chairman Paul Manafort, and more broadly, talking to the press is not Mueller's style.
 So he and his team seldom fire back.
 But a spokesman issued a rare late-night statement that said all evidence the special counsel's office obtains is done so properly.